To the Members

-In pursuance of section 134(5) of the Companies Act 2013 the Directors hereby confirmthat:
+In pursuance of Section 134(5) of the Companies Act 2013 the Directors hereby confirmthat:

-(a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+(a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures if any;

-(c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+(c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-(d) the directors had prepared the annual accounts on a going concern basis;
+(d) the Directors had prepared the annual accounts on a going concern basis;

-(e) the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and
+(e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and

-(f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+(f) the Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 MEETINGS OF BOARD OF DIRECTORS